Graduate Intelligence, Security Studies, and Analysis (ISSA) Course Descriptions

 6304 The Practice of U.S. Intelligence and National Security (3-0).
 This course explores the organization and functions of the U.S. Intelligence Community, the nexus between national security and intelligence policy makers, key issues about its workings, challenges it faces in defining its future role, and the debates regarding intelligence reform.
 It will also look at some of the key intelligence missions, such as strategic warning, counterterrorism, counter proliferation, and counterinsurgency.
 The events of 9/11 and the invasion of Iraq have focused new attention on national intelligence and driven the most significant reorganization of the community since the National Security Act of 1947.
 The course will highlight some of the major debates about the role, practices, and problems of national intelligence.

-6305 Research Methods in Security Studies (3-0).
+6305 Research Methods and Statistics in Security Studies (3-0).
 Research methods with application to intelligence, homeland security, criminal justice, and other security-related interests.
 (Credit may not be earned for this course and Security Studies 6305, Border Studies 6334, or Criminal Justice 6334.)

 6306 Applied Statistics (3-0).
 Statistical methods with application to intelligence, homeland security, criminal justice, and other security-related interests.
 This course formalizes key data that can be numerically represented in a way that permits useful analysis and application of the results.
 (Credit may not be earned for this course and Border Security 6307 or Criminal Justice 6307.)